danmule3/CodeAlpha_Graphic_Design/README.md

 # CodeAlpha_Graphic_Design
-This is a project internship from CodeAlpha
+This is a project internship from CodeAlpha - Graphic Design.
+It consists of posters/flyers, logos and business cards.